What are 'Fly to Antarctica & Cruise back' Trips?

 Regardless of how you get to and from Antarctica, your actual experience once you arrive is the same with the ship acting as your floating hotel.
 Typically there are two 2-3 hour excursions each day, visiting penguin rookeries or places of historic interest, or zodiac safaris.

-Where do these trips Start & Finish?
+Where do these trips start and finish?

 The two principal start and end points for these Antarctic voyages are either: